crashka/cm/notes/DESIGN_NOTES.rst

 ----------------

 * consolidated tracking for all entity names (preparation for NER)--"entity cloud"
-* authoritative musiclib/ref data (e.g. from archivmusic)
+* authoritative musiclib/ref data (e.g. from arkivmusic)
 * track **all** data fixups (whether manual or programmatic) so that they are re-applyable!!!
 * **music module integrity**
 * fork/port to python3 (rename to cmir)--should do as soon as tests are in place!!!